seunghunlee918/ugrad_introtometrics_2021f/README.md

-# ugrad_introtometrics_2021f
+# Introduction to Econometrics (Fall 2021)
-TA notes from 2021 Fall semester
+This repository contains the TA notes and recitation slides I have used for the 2021 Fall semester